-- 14. Go for a Swim at Elisabethhalle
+- 14. Spend a day at the Elisabethhalle

 1. Visit Aachen Cathedral

-Finished in 805, during Charlemagne’s reign, this incredible cathedral has been an attraction for visitors for centuries.
-It’s considered the oldest in Europe and was among the first to be placed on the “UNESCO World Heritage List in 1978,” for its eons of architecture and epochal events.
+Finished in 805, during Charlemagne’s reign, the Aachen Cathedral has been an attraction for visitors for centuries.
+It’s considered the oldest in Europe and was among the first to be placed on the “UNESCO World Heritage List” in 1978 for its eons of architecture and epochal events.

-In the Cathedral, you’ll also find a Karlschrein, a golden shrine crafted in 1215 and is used to hold Charlemagne’s exhumed bones.
+In Aachen Cathedral, you’ll also find a Karlschrein, a golden shrine crafted in 1215 and used to hold Charlemagne’s exhumed bones.
 The Aachen Cathedral Treasury is found inside the cathedral, which belongs to the Aachen’s Roman Catholic Diocese.
 The Aachen Cathedral treasury covers historical works, including the Ottonian Staufian epochs, the late Antique, and the Carolingian.

-Some of the most notable exhibits include the Cross of Lothair, Persephone sarcophagus, and the Bust of Charlemagne.
-And, entrance is 100% free.
+The most notable exhibits include the Cross of Lothair, Persephone’s sarcophagus, and the Bust of Charlemagne.
+And entrance is 100% free.
 You’ll not be charged to enter and explore the cathedral.

 The Aachen Rathaus (the town hall of Aachen), a Gothic city hall built on the ruins of the Carolingian Palace of Charlemagne, is another sight to behold.
-It was built in the 14th century by Aachen’s bourgeoisie and was among the rebuilt buildings in the 17th and 18th centuries, in Baroque styles.
+It was built in the 14th century by Aachen’s bourgeoisie and was among the rebuilt buildings in the 17th and 18th centuries in Baroque styles.

 In another room, you’ll enjoy watching videos playing different things about World War II.
-They also have rooms with audios and telephone guides discussing other things from commentaries on ‘Resistance Fighters’ to ‘the role that Eastern European labor workers played in Aachen during the Second World War’.
+They also have rooms with audio and telephone guides discussing other things, from commentaries on ‘Resistance Fighters’ to ‘the role that Eastern European labor workers played in Aachen during the Second World War.’

-Also, you’ll see interactive screens teaching about different award winners and other key people in the German city, and City Hall history along the hall’s arc staircase.
+Also, you’ll see interactive screens teaching about award winners and other key people in the German city and the town hall history along the hall’s arc staircase.

-One of the best things to do in Aachen is to visit the Couven-Museum.
-Located near the Hühnerdieb, where the former Aachen weigh house was previously sat, the Couven-Museum is an excellent example of the Aachen’s architectural past.
+One of the best things to do in Aachen is to visit the Couven Museum.
+Located near the Hühnerdieb, where the former Aachen weigh house previously sat, the Couven-Museum is an excellent example of the Aachen’s architectural past.

-It was built in 1662 but was renovated in 1786 in the rococo style.
-The museum features a collection of high-quality historical furniture, chimneypieces, as well as Italian stucco work.
+It was built in 1662 but was renovated in 1786 in the Rococo style.
+The museum features a collection of high-quality historical furniture, chimneypieces, and Italian stucco work.

-Also, the museum hosts the historic Adler-Apotheke, the place where chocolate was produced for the first time in Germany in 1857.
+Also, the museum hosts the historic Adler-Apotheke, where chocolate was produced for the first time in Germany in 1857.
 The museum also showcases Aachen’s historical past in the Route Charlemagne.

 Eating Aachener Printen should certainly be on your list of exciting things to do in Aachen.
 Printen is a type of Lebkuchen with lots of stories and legends explaining its origin.

-The manufacturers of Printen protect and keep the recipe as a top-secret.
+The manufacturers of Printen protect and keep the recipe a top secret.
 These sweet cookies are a delicacy and very tasty.
 They have unique culinary roots, just like Gingerbread cakes.

 And you won’t have to go far searching for it.
-Numerous shops throughout Aachen city gladly stock these cookies.
-When you check into Aachen, grab a bite of this honey-sweetened yummy treat which is a true Aachen’s emblem.
+Numerous shops throughout Aachen gladly stock these cookies.
+When you check into Aachen, grab a bite of this honey-sweetened yummy treat, a true Aachen emblem.

 5. Enjoy Nightlife at Aachen Bars, Clubs, and Discos

 While here, you can have fun in one of the nightclubs around.
-Domkeller is one of the oldest bars but still busy in the evening.
-At Domkeller, there are tables outside overlooking the dome and HOF square, which is a pretty cool meeting place to begin your night out.
+Domkeller is one of the oldest bars but is still busy in the evening.
+At Domkeller, tables are outside, overlooking the dome and HOF square, a pretty cool meeting place to begin your night out.